Él (film)

-Él (Spanish: Him; re-issued in the US as This Strange Passion) (1953), by Luis Buñuel, is a Mexican film based upon the novel by Mercedes Pinto.
-It deals with many themes common to Buñuel's cinema, including a May–December romance between a woman and her obsessively overprotective bourgeois husband, and touches of surrealism.
+and released in the US as This Strange Passion) is a 1953 Mexican film by Luis Buñuel based upon the novel by Mercedes Pinto.
+The film explores several of Buñuel’s signature cinematic themes, most notably a romance warped by a bourgeois husband's obsessive paranoia, interspersed with distinct surrealist touches.
 The film was entered into the 1953 Cannes Film Festival.